 Whether it was Gi-Hun’s gambling addiction, Sang-Woo’s abnormally high-risk investments or the Squid Game salesman’s promise of winning easy money, the main driving force behind their actions is to get rich quickly with little to no effort.

 Huge, guaranteed or easy returns on a particular stock, cryptocurrency, NFT or property don’t exist.
 The line between gambling and investing can sometimes be narrow.
 But if you do your research properly, it will ensure you are actually investing.
-If you make a well-calculated decision and avoid being carried away by FOMO or greed, you can greatly help you lower your overall portfolio risk.
+If you make a well-calculated decision and avoid being carried away by FOMO or greed, you can greatly help lower your overall portfolio risk.

-As we know by now, there really is no such thing as “getting rich quick”.
+As we know by now, there really is no such thing as “getting rich quickly”.
 Not unless you are due to inherit a fortune or win the lottery.
 For most of us, these scenarios are unlikely to happen any time soon.
 Wealth takes time to grow so patience and consistency are key.

 Related: Why Do Lottery Winners Go Broke?